mkruzil/cidr/README.md

 # cidr

-A python script that parses a CIDR block representation of a subnetwork
+A python script that parses a CIDR block representation of a subnetwork.

 Ex.
 149.166.11.7/23